 Read more about “Spy Quest 1 – Mission: SPECTRUM”.

 This love letter to the game “The Legend of Zelda: Link’s Awakening” with the name “Ballad of the Space Whale” deals with the nostalgia of its developer and the associated hopes for his own game making abilities.
-He hopes to produce something similar excellent at some point and tries to recreate important components of the old experience in the Bitsy engine.
-At the same time, however, the game is also a search for the reasons for his love for the game.
+He hopes to produce something that is just as excellent at some point and tries to recreate important components of the old experience in the Bitsy engine.
+However, at the same time the jam game is also a search for the reasons behind his love for the game.
 Thus, it is not only a tribute, but also a reflection.

 Read more about “Ballad of the Space Whale”.

-The “Snowspirit” is surprised by a heatwave and only by traveling to the dream worlds it can maybe prevent its lurking fate.
-In addition to the retro graphics and the very associative puzzle design, another factor is extremely important for the nostalgia in this game: The ability to play it either via the mouse as a point’n’click game or via the usage of a text parser.
-Both modes have their certain charme.
+The “Snowspirit” is surprised by a heatwave and only by traveling to the dream worlds it may prevent its lurking fate.
+In addition to the retro graphics and the very associative puzzle design, another factor is extremely important for the nostalgia in this game: The ability to play it either via the mouse as a point and click game or via the usage of a text parser.

 Read more about “Snowspirit”.

-Chess was one of the first more ‘complex’ games I ever played.
+Chess was one of the first more complex games I ever played.
 “Snake” was one of the first digital games I ever played.
-Through the combination of both games, as implemented in “Chnakess”, I was again aware of these experience.
-Here you have to eat all the chess pieces on the field to continue growing, but these can escape with their well-known movement patterns.
+Through the combination of both games, as implemented in “Chnakess”, I was again aware of these experiences.
+Here, you have to eat all the chess pieces on the field to continue growing, but they can escape with their well-known movement patterns.

 Read more about “Chnakess”.

-When I explored “The Empty City” for the first time, I immediately felt being remembered of the city of Midgar in “Final Fantasy 7″, mostly because of the color palette, the central motif of flowers and some other details.
+When I explored “The Empty City” for the first time, I immediately felt being remembered of the city of Midgar in “Final Fantasy VII″, mostly because of the color palette, the central motif of flowers and some other details.
 The graphics, which are strongly reminiscent of old PlayStation games, further consolidated this impression for me.
-Here an atmospheric memory of the old times is revealed.
+Here, an atmospheric memory of the old times was revealed.